Managing by Network

 Course End Date: June 13 and 14, 2018

-Tuition: The $1,600 fee for Managing by Network includes 17 webinars, 5 study halls, individual training needs analysis, course evaluation and training certificate.
+The $1,600 fee for Managing by Network includes 17 webinars, 5 study halls, individual training needs analysis, course evaluation, and training certificate.

-If not selected for a scholarship seat, applicants may seek enrollment through open seating, funded by their work unit.
+Applicants not selected for a scholarship seat may seek enrollment through open seating, funded by their work unit.

-Complete your application and we will contact you regarding your selection and details for your tuition payment.
+Complete your application and we will contact you regarding selection and details for tuition payment.

 Tuition payments may be processed by credit card, or when applicable, by the federal SF-182 invoicing process.
 Once payment is confirmed, your registration will be complete.